ofzza/enValidate/README.md

 ### Custom tasks

-Custom tasks are to be placed in `./tasks` directory and should each export a function taking as it's parameter an instance of `gulp` and returning and object of the following structure:
+Custom tasks are to be placed in `./tasks` directory and should each export a function taking as it's parameter an instance of `gulp` and returning and object (or array of objects) of the following structure:
 ```
 { test: string|string[], build: string|string[], watch: string|string[] }
 ```